cloud-design-dev/IBM-Cloud-VPC-Subnet-Count-Module/README.md

 # Subnet Module for IBM CLoud VPC
 Terraform module for creating a VPC Subnet in IBM Cloud based on the `total_ipv4_address_count` option.
-If you need to specify the exact CIDR ranges for the subnet, please use
+If you need to specify the exact CIDR ranges for the subnet, please use the [IBM-Cloud-VPC-Subnet-CIDR-Module](https://github.com/cloud-design-dev/IBM-Cloud-VPC-Subnet-CIDR-Module).

 ## Usage
 If you need to include an IBM Cloud VPC in your deployment you can use the following code: